Netricc/Netricc/README.md

 * 🌍  I'm based in Strasbourg
 * 🖥️  See my portfolio at [Netric-Master](http://netricc.github.io/Netric-Master.com/index.html)
 * ✉️  You can contact me at [nawabsn911@gmail.com](mailto:nawabsn911@gmail.com)
-* 🚀  I'm currently working on Quizz-webapp and [Exlusive-Ecommerce-website](https://github.com/Netricc/Exclusive-Ecommerce-website)
+* 🚀  I'm currently working on Quizz-webapp and [بيت الكتب](#)
-* 🧠  I'm learning Django & Javascript
+* 🧠  I'm learning React and UI/UX
-* 🤝  I'm open to collaborating on Front end Project
+* 🤝  I'm open to collaborating on Ui/Ux design + Front end projects

 ### Skills